 As we age, many of us experience a sagging and hooding of the upper eyelids over time.
 This sad tired look is a result of two different processes.
-As we age, the upper lid itself starts sagging and covering up the eyes.
+First, the upper lid itself starts sagging and covering up the eyes.
 In much older patients, this can actually partially shut the eyes and diminish their vision significantly.
-The other contributing factor is that as we age, the forehead also start sagging, and with it the eyebrows take a lower position and literally push down on the upper eyelids, aggravating the condition even further.
+The other contributing factor is that the forehead also start sagging, and with it the eyebrows take a lower position and literally push down on the upper eyelids, aggravating the condition even further.

-For those who prefer non-surgical options, the most effective treatment is a series of radio frequency treatments with the Refirm ST. This treatment heats and helps tighten the forehead skin above the eyes and eyebrows, thus pulling up the brows toward their original position.
+For those who prefer non-surgical options, one of the most effective treatments can be a series of radio frequency treatments with the Refirm ST. This gentle heat treatment helps tighten the forehead skin above the eyes and eyebrows, thus pulling up the brows toward their original position.
 As a result, the upper lids follow.
-The look of the eyes becomes more open and less hooded and even the vision can improve.
+The look of the eyes becomes more open and less hooded and, in some cases, any obstruction of the vision caused by the sagging skin can improve.

 These are painless treatments that are performed every two weeks until the eyebrows reach the optimal position.
-It can also be helpful for those patients who have one eyebrow higher than the other.
-In this case, we treat the lower situated eyebrow until it becomes symmetrical with the other side.
+A non-surgical browlift can also be helpful for those patients who have one eyebrow higher than the other.
+In this case, we treat the lower situated eyebrow until it becomes more symmetrical with the other side.

 Ask a question